printed circuit board

 Before connecting the power leads, i removed the fuse (F1), to prevent any mishaps while fiddling with the wires.

-The speaker and the wires normally going to the doorbell switch is connected to the upper terminal block.
+The speaker and the wires normally going to the ESP32 doorbell switch is connected to the upper terminal block.

 Final test.
 The sound you’re hearing is the actual doorbell clip.
 My daughter wanted the song “Among us”, but I couldn’t pay the copyright fees for that one.
 So I purchased a clip from audiojungle.net that might sound a tiny bit over the edge..?